friendly/candisc/cran-comments.md

 number of run-able examples further.

 ## Comments
-This is a minor release, adding some enhancements
+This is a minor release, adding some enhancements and a new vignette.

 ### Changes in version 0.7-3 (2016-11-20)